-The following table summarizes, by major security type, the Company's marketable securities that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy.
-Amortized cost net of unrealized gain (loss) is equal to fair value as of June 30, 2022 and December 31, 2021.
-The fair value as of June 30, 2022 and December 31, 2021 are as follows:
+The Company's marketable securities that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy.
+Amortized cost net of unrealized gain (loss) is equal to fair value as of September 30, 2022 and December 31, 2021.
+The following table summarized the marketable securities by major security type as follows: